Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MOpSvRU5s94.md

 ### Transcript

-> can we make pipes transparent yeah you uh hop press f and then hold click disappear can't see him anymore jay borden
+> can we make pipes transparent yeah you, hop press f and then hold click disappear can't see him anymore jay borden